 - @DearAssistant: Virtual Assistants (Google Assistant, Siri, Alexa) are now the most used medium to extract relevant information. @DearAssistant is a Twitter bot developed to provide answers to questions like the definition of words, the distance between places, and more.

 - @TayTweets: @TayTweets is an AI-driven chatterbot that learns more if you interact with it.
-However, it has posted some very controversial, racist, and sexist memes that resulted in outrage from the community.
+However, it has posted some rather controversial, racist, and sexist tweets that resulted in outrage from the community.

 - @Netflix_bot: Netflix releases a lot of new video content every month, however, it is hard to keep track of all of these new releases. @Netflix_bot is a bot designed to tweet about the latest releases as soon as they are updated on the platform.